bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 If instead we run the one-shot system based on input alone, we'll simplify our systems by removing a redundant step.
 Toggling UI boxes, initiating interactions with NPC characters, and adding a new player when a controller is connected are all situations where one-shot systems could be triggered by input directly.

-We can see this in the example below, where we're running a `toggle_weapon_sights` system whenever the `RightMouseButton` is pressed.
+We can see this in the example below, where we're running a `toggle_weapon_sights` system whenever the `MouseButton::Right` is pressed.

 ```rust
 // This system will read input events from `MouseButtonInput`.